rhasspy/wyoming-vosk/README.md

 ### Corrected

+By specifying which sentences will be spoken ahead of time, transcripts from vosk can be corrected using [rapidfuzz](https://github.com/maxbachmann/RapidFuzz).

 Create your [sentence templates](#sentence-templates) and save them to a file named `<SENTENCES_DIR>/<LANGUAGE>.yaml` where `<LANGUAGE>` is one of the [supported language codes](#supported-languages).
 For example, English sentences should be saved in `<SENTENCES_DIR>/en.yaml`.

 Then, run `wyoming_vosk` like: